DamengRandom/random-notes/micro-frontend.md

-# Micro Frontends
+# Micro Frontend

-This note just a general overview of micro frontends.
+This note just a general overview of micro frontend.

-## What are micro frontends?
+## What is micro frontend?

-Micro frontends are a way to break down a large application into smaller, more manageable pieces.
+Micro frontend is a way to break down a large application into smaller, more manageable pieces.

 ## Why use micro frontends?